Next Generation Air Transportation System: Above 60,000 feet

-Technologies and Capabilities
+Technologies and capabilities

 The FAA is working in various ways to help integrate unmanned aircraft into the National Airspace System.

 DroneZone

-DroneZone is the official FAA website for managing drone services, including small unmanned aircraft systems (UAS) registration.
+DroneZone is the official FAA website for managing drone services, including small unmanned UAS registration.
 DroneZone supports the collection and processing of airspace authorizations and waivers, operational waivers, and accident reporting.
+It is a starting point for drone pilots with various resources to ensure the responsible use of drones.
 The FAA expects to develop other products and enhance the website, such as by providing a single access point for all DroneZone modules used by the UAS community.

 Low Altitude Authorization and Notification

 As a form of UAS data exchange, the FAA created the Low Altitude Authorization and Notification Capability (LAANC), which automates how the FAA approves recreational pilots to fly small UAS in controlled airspace.

 First operated as a prototype in 2017, LAANC simplifies and expands access to controlled airspace at or below 400 feet, increases awareness of where drone pilots can fly, and informs air traffic controllers of where and when drones are operating.
 In 2022, the FAA issued its millionth authorization to drone pilots.

 The FAA established altitudes at and below which UAS may be granted automatic authorization.
 LAANC allows the FAA and FAA-approved companies to share data about airspace restrictions and pilot requests.
 The companies are known as UAS service suppliers, and they develop desktop and mobile applications to provide LAANC access for drone pilots.

 The FAA introduces capabilities annually.
 As requirements and operating rules develop, the FAA will deploy updates to enhance operations.
 A common logging and monitoring service for LAANC deployed in 2022.
-To maintain continuity of services, the FAA is migrating the DroneZone and LAANC platforms to the FAA Cloud Services ecosystem through the UAS Ecosystem Capabilities program.
+To maintain continuity of services, the FAA migrated the DroneZone and LAANC platforms to the FAA Cloud Services ecosystem through the UAS Ecosystem Capabilities program in 2023.
+In 2024, the FAA continued expansion of Department of Defense access, B4UFLY implementation, and software enhancements.
+The FAA anticipates introducing new capabilities annually.

 Airborne Collision Avoidance System

 The Airborne Collision Avoidance System X (ACAS X) has the flexibility to be used for new classes of users.
 It can reduce unnecessary alerts, select alternative surveillance sources, and enable airspace procedures and operations in the future.
 The ACAS program is divided into different subsets for multiple types of aircraft, including ACAS sXu for small UAS and ACAS Xr for rotorcraft.

 ACAS sXu is a modular, tunable, and scalable technology to detect and avoid traffic.
 ACAS Xr extends the collision avoidance system capability with an optimized alerting logic that accounts for the unique flight characteristics of rotorcraft.
 The FAA will work with RTCA to develop minimum operational performance standards for both versions.
+The standards for ACAS sXu were completed in 2023 and are planned to be finished for ACAS Xr in 2025.
+These standards enable companies to start adopting the technology on their aircraft.